gotev/swapi-android/README.md

 }
 ```

 And then you can make requests from Coroutine Scopes to get data for each resource.

+You can also pass in your own `OkHttpClient` instance if you have a global one in your app and decide if you want to use mirror or origin API server.

+> By default, to reduce loads on SWAPI.co, the client will point to the SWAPI mirror hosted on this project's GitHub Pages: https://gotev.github.io/swapi-android

 All the domain models are also `Parcelable` so you can safely pass them as arguments.

 ```kotlin
 swapiClient.species()